InformaticsGenomicMedicine/MolDef-VRS-Translator/notebooks/README.md

 ## MolDef-VRS-Translator Educational Notebook Series

-This repository contains a collection of interactive Jupyter notebooks designed to provide a hands-on introduction to the **MolDef-VRS-Translator** codebase.
-The notebooks cover working implementing bidirectional **translation between GA4GH VRS (v2.0)** and **HL7 FHIR MolecularDefinition**.
+This repository provides a collection of interactive Jupyter notebooks that offer a hands-on introduction to the **MolDef-VRS-Translator** codebase.
+The notebooks demonstrate how to perform bidirectional **translations between GA4GH VRS (v2.0)** and **HL7 FHIR MolecularDefinition**.

 ### **Recommended Knowledge**